MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Updated indices from 2015 to 2017 will be noted below

 ---------------------------------
-Kitzmann and Heng (2018) - KH18
+Kitzmann & Heng (2018) - KH18

 ADS    : https://ui.adsabs.harvard.edu/abs/2018MNRAS.475...94K/abstract
 Table  : 1

-Kitzmann and Heng (2018) compiled aerosol refractive indices for aerosols expected to form in extrasolar planets and brown dwarfs.
+Kitzmann & Heng (2018) compiled aerosol refractive indices for aerosols expected to form in extrasolar planets and brown dwarfs.
 Their philosophy was to utilize the Kramers-Kronig relation to recover missing real and imaginary indices from datasets.
-Kitzmann and Heng (2018) utilized both a plot digitizer and tables.
+Kitzmann & Heng (2018) utilized both a plot digitizer and tables.

 Additionally, when an aerosol is considered to be anisotropic, they would weigh the dielectric functions in each direction by 1/3 and convert them to refractive indices.